Dallas Memorial Day 3v3 Tournament Format & Rules

 - Only standard length short sticks are allowed.
 No long sticks or goalie sticks.

-- Lacrosse helmets, goggles, shoulder, arm pads, and any kind of glove(s) are prohibited unless worn for special medical purposes.
-We want to discourage any contact from taking place.
+- Lacrosse helmets, goggles, shoulder, and arm pads are prohibited unless worn for special medical purposes.
+Gloves are optional.

 - Substitutions can be made at any time on the fly.
 A player must not enter the field until a player has left.

 - You must make 1 pass in the offensive zone prior to shooting on every possession; we want to encourage passes and everybody touching the ball.
-A pass must be attempted - if the receiving player drops the pass and picks it back up, it counts as a pass.
+A pass must be completed (2030 & up) or attempted (2031 & below) - if the receiving player drops the pass and picks it back up, it counts as a pass.
 If there is an attempted shot and the ball goes out of bounds but remains in the same team's possession, another pass does NOT need to be made.
 This rule only applies when the ball changes possession.

 - No goals can be made behind half field.